top of page

 Willow Tunnel

 While practical uses of living plants help to bring screening, structure and form to a garden space, plant craft using living plants can also bring the wow factor gardeners sometimes desire.
-Perhaps not quite as practical in British gardens is the use of incredible plant craft as that of topiary.
+Perhaps not quite as practical in British gardens, but still a wonderful use of plant craft, is topiary.

 Topiary Artistry

 Topiary artistry is a revered tradition in British gardens, showcasing the skilled craftsmanship of shaping shrubs into intricate and imaginative designs.
-Dating back centuries, topiary has been a hallmark of formal garden design, where shrubs are meticulously pruned and trained to create geometric patterns, whimsical figures, and artistic shapes.
+Dating back centuries, topiary has been a hallmark of formal garden design with its use of geometric patterns, whimsical figures, and artistic shapes.
 This horticultural art form blends creativity with precision, transforming ordinary shrubs into living sculptures that add charm and character to garden landscapes.
-The practice of topiary reflects a deep appreciation for botanical artistry and the ability to sculpt living plants into works of living art makes this plant craft a cherished craft in British gardening heritage.
+The practice of topiary reflects a deep appreciation for botanical artistry and is a cherished craft in British gardening heritage.

 Two English gardens with Topiary features